GraalVM Native Build Tools - for Maven

 Notes on Using an Access Filter

-When you use the Tracing Agent to generate the configuration files from running the unit tests, you need to create an access filter to ensure that the agent excludes certain classes.
-Take a look at the file that the application uses, lab/src/test/resources/access-filter.json.
+To use the Tracing agent to generate the configuration when running the unit tests, create an access filter to ensure that the agent excludes certain classes.
 For more information, see Agent Advanced Usage .

-The GraalVM Native Image Build Tools for Maven also have the ability to compile your unit tests into a native executable.
-This is useful as it give you the confidence that your code will run as expected as a native executable.
+With the Maven plugin for GraalVM Native Image you can also compile your unit tests into a native executable.
+It gives you confidence that your code will run as expected as a native executable.

-command-line option that disables building a native executable of the tests.
+command-line option disables building a native executable of the tests).

 Now try building natively compiled versions of your unit tests and run them.